jsck45/summed-up/README.md

 ## Description

-Summed Up is intended as a reddit-style forum where users can make posts, comment on posts and create categories.
-The defining feature of Summed Up is the integration of openai to generate summaries of user posts which are then viewable on the homepage and categories pages to provide a snapshot of the post content.
+Tl-DR is intended as a reddit-style forum where users can make posts, comment on posts and create categories.
+The defining feature of TL-DR is the integration of openai to generate summaries of user posts which are then viewable on the homepage and categories pages to provide a snapshot of the post content.

-Summed Up is built on a MERN stack with hosting provided by heroku.
+TL-DR is built on a MERN stack with hosting provided by heroku.

 ## Tech-stack